sabasm/rs_challenge/README.md

 2. The user is allowed to select one of the teams rendered in the previous step
 3. Upon selecting a team, the app uses the Weather API to display current weather info for the city where the team is located

 ⚠️ How you achieve this flow is up to you.
-See the considerations below, and reach out for clarification on any details that will help to inform your strategy
+See the considerations in the next section, and reach out for clarification on any details that will help to inform your strategy

 ⚠️ You will be asked to briefly demo your application and code via screenshare.
-Please confirm that you are able to run your app locally without issue.
+Please confirm that you are able to run your app locally without issue
 # Possible considerations

 Below are some factors that may be worth considering as you determine how best to implement a solution